RicoJia/JingDian-RL/notes/4_model_free_control.md

 1. Say you get head from coin 1.
 So coin 1 is better; expectation is 1
 2. What's the expected value of the answer to question 2, **given coin1 is the best**?
 3 scenarios of getting 1, 1 scenario of getting 0. so 3/4 * 1 - 1/4 * 1 = 0.5.
 But the real expectation of flipping coin1 is 0.
+    **A better way to interpret this is**: if you want the expectation of the better coin, don't use the old estimate, because you have 3/4 chance that you got a 1 - so most likely you have a one.
+This is also **survivorship bias.**
 3. So that's called maximization bias.
 To mitigate that, flip coin 1 again.
 At least that's a realization of the true probability.

 **Q(s'a') is seen as a random variable.**, then in Q Learning, because you always choose action that lead to current $max Q(s', a')$, there's always a difference between the $E[max Q(s',a')]$, and the $max EQ(s',a')$.
 This difference is called bias, and we can show the bias is positive: